Physical Therapy School Requirements: Admission Process Guide

 Step 7: Receive Acceptance Letters

 Finally, after completing all the application steps, you will receive acceptance letters from the physical therapy programs you applied to.
-Carefully consider your options and choose the program that is the best fit for you.
+Carefully consider your options and select the program that best suits your needs.

 By following these steps, you can increase your chances of gaining admission into a physical therapy program and pursuing a rewarding career in physical therapy.